It’s common sense that everyone who wants to buy a house wants to make sure that they are getting the absolute best price possible.

 The answer is learning how to time out the cycles.

 Anxiety in the market is actually brought on by people’s perceptions of what the market will do.
-More precisely, people think that the market is going to go down, and this is what causes slow down in the economy and what gives the ability for buyers to pick up deals.
+More precisely, people think that the market is going to go down, and this is what causes a slowdown in the economy and what gives the ability for buyers to pick up deals.
 This is not always the case and many times the economy is what causes a drop.
-But in many instances like now, it’s all about fear and anxiety on buyer’s parts.
+But in many instances like now, it’s all about fear and anxiety on the buyer’s part.

 It’s interesting that fear and anxiety and even people themselves can cause the market to slow down, rather than the actual economic situation.
 Look at our economy right now, we are actually in a very good place.
 There should be no reason for prices to drop aside from people’s nervousness.